From Mass to Form

 Why a new theory?

 Most philosophies of nature start with objects and explain interactions as something objects do.
 Interaction Theory inverts this: only interactions are real.
-Anything that looks like a stable object — a particle, a cell, a mind, a society — is a pattern of pole-positions in a network of interactions, sustained by an autopoietic loop.
-Stop maintaining the loop, and the pattern dissolves back into the interaction-potential.
+Anything that looks like a stable object — a particle, a cell, a mind, a society — is a Form, constituted by alike sub-Forms binding together via a Protocol, and sustained by an autopoietic loop.
+Stop the loop, and the Form dissolves back into the interaction-potential.

-The theory makes a small number of strong commitments: there is no universal spacetime (each interaction has its own local spacetime, nested in its parent's); awareness is primitive and constitutive (an interaction does not exist until its receiving pole becomes aware); the universe itself is a single interaction whose internal protocol is the whole of cosmic history; and the science of physics is the reverse-engineering of that protocol from inside.
+The theory makes a small number of strong commitments: there is no universal spacetime (each interaction has its own local spacetime, nested in its parent's); awareness is primitive and constitutive (an interaction does not exist until its receiving pole becomes aware); the universe itself is a single interaction whose internal Propagation is the whole of cosmic history; physics is the reverse-engineering of that Propagation from inside; and Action — the way a Form maintains its own existence — is not evidence of being but is the being itself.

 These commitments place Interaction Theory in conversation with Whitehead's process philosophy, Rovelli's relational quantum mechanics, Sorkin's causal sets, Maturana and Varela's autopoiesis, and Wheeler's "it from bit."
 It draws on those lineages without belonging to any one of them.
 It is its own theory.

 Read on.
-Start with the full theory, or jump straight to Foundations (v0.1).
+Start with the full theory, or jump straight to Foundations.